drab111/Flowt-public/README.md

 ## Contributing

 This repository is intended as a portfolio / demonstration.
 If you find issues or want to suggest improvements, open an issue or a pull request with clear motivation.
-If you want to run the app locally, please follow the instructions above — especially around `GoogleService-Info.plist`.
+For local development, follow the steps in the “Running locally” section — especially regarding Firebase configuration and mock mode.

 ---